What Are The Standard Working Hours In Moldova?

 Rest Periods And Breaks In Moldova

-In Moldova, employees typically work up to 8 hours per day and 40 hours per week, and the Labour Code links rest periods and breaks directly to these limits by requiring meal breaks during the working day, minimum uninterrupted daily rest between shifts, and weekly rest days so that total working time and recovery periods remain balanced and do not endanger employee health or safety.
+In Moldova, employees typically work up to 8 hours per day and 40 hours per week, and rest periods are structured around these limits to protect health and productivity.
+The Labour Code requires employers to provide meal breaks during the working day, daily rest between shifts, and weekly rest days proportional to the hours worked.
+These rest entitlements must be integrated into work schedules so that the statutory daily and weekly working‑time limits are not exceeded.

 Disclaimer